 This applies to any goal you have in life.
 Success is about knowing why you’re doing what you’re doing… and then you will gladly pay the price.
 Make no mistake here.
 Losing weight will come with some sacrifices.

-You will need to cut down on your food intake and reduce consumption of all the foods you love.
+You will need to cut down on your food intake and reduce the consumption of all the foods you love.
 You may need to give up TV time to work out at the gym.
-All these sacrifices will be worth it in the end if you know your why.
+All these sacrifices will be worth it in the end if you know you’re why.

 If you don’t sacrifice for what you want, you will keep searching for the miracle weight loss cure.